daniele-rapagnani/melon/docs/docs/iterator.md

 ## Getting iterators

-An `Iterator` value can't be created directly, but it can be create from another value by using the iterator operator `>`:
+An `Iterator` value can't be created directly, but it can be created from another value by using the iterator operator `>`:

 ```js
 let a = [1, 2, 3];